Fair Warning Excerpt

 “Let’s say between ten and midnight.”

 I knew I had been at Arthur Hathaway’s seminar on how to rip people off until the 10 p.m. start of that window.
 But I also knew that it was a seminar for con artists and therefore didn’t really exist.
-If these detectives tried to check out that part of my alibi they either would not be able to confirm the seminar even existed or would be unable to find anyone to confirm I was there because that would be acknowledging that they were there.
-They would not want to do this.
+If these detectives tried to check out that part of my alibi, they either would not be able to confirm the seminar even existed or would not be able to find anyone to confirm I was there, because that would be acknowledging that they were there.
+No one would want to do this.
 Especially after the story I just turned in was published.

 “Uh, I was in my car from about ten to ten-twenty and then after that I was here.”

 “Yes.
 Look, this is crazy.
 I was with her one night a year ago and then neither of us kept in contact.
 It was a no-go for both of us.
 You understand?”